CyVerse-learning-materials/foss/docs/07_reproducibility_ii.md

         Ultimately, when using snakemake you have to know what you want *before you start*, which is a challenge to new snakemake users.

+        Read more on [Snakefiles and rules](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#dynamic-files) and [snakemake options](https://snakemake.readthedocs.io/en/stable/executing/cli.html).

+### A full snakemake pipeline

-This is what a full pipeline would look like
+This is what a full snakemake pipeline would look like.

 !!!
 Warning
         This pipeline will **break** due to the issues highlighted beforehand.
 We will re-visit this pipeline once the issues will be adderessed, or use different pipeline management tools such as [nextflow](https://github.com/nextflow-io/nextflow).